Steve Dunlap

-Steve Dunlap (born February 4, 1954) was the assistant head coach and Special Teams Coordinator for the West Virginia Mountaineers football team.
+Steve Dunlap (born February 4, 1954) is an American former college football coach.
+He was the assistant head coach and special teams coordinator for the West Virginia Mountaineers football team from 2008 to 2012.
 Dunlap had been with the Mountaineers on and off throughout his 33-year coaching career on the defensive side of the football.
-Dunlap has served on the staff of 16 bowl teams and coached in the 1988 National Championship Game.
-His 1996 West Virginia Mountaineers football team defense was ranked #1 in the nation.
+He had served on the staff of 16 bowl teams and coached in the 1989 Fiesta Bowl.
+His 1996 West Virginia Mountaineers football team defense was ranked No. 1 in the nation.